camunity/intro-to-web-development/hw1/README.md

 ## Submissions

+After you finish the project, go to your terminal and run the command `git shortlog` and take a screenshot of the output.

 To submit this homework, fill out this [form](https://forms.gle/ZzEXgcK1pRQKLQmb9).
-Send me a slack message when you're done!
-After you're finished make sure you go over the [React Tutorial](https://reactjs.org/tutorial/tutorial.html) before our next class!
+You'll need to attach that screenshot!
+Drop a note in the #web-development channel when you're done, and offer to help out anyone else in the crew!
+After you're finished you can go over the [React Tutorial](https://reactjs.org/tutorial/tutorial.html) or the React Docs Main Concepts sections before our next class!

 <!-- Name | Repo Link | Date Submitted
 --|--|--